thatsOven/skye-lang/README.md

     Variant2(f64)
 }
 ```
-Sum type enums require their variant types to be `PascalCase` or `UPPER_SNAKE_CASE` due to how the type is implemented.
 Any sum type includes a `kind` field that indicates the active variant.
 ```
 struct Dog {}
 struct Cat {}